 Home Occupation 27/February/2026 10:55 AM

-Israeli forces detain six Palestinians from Tulkarm-governorate town
+Israeli forces detain seven Palestinians from Tulkarm governorate

-They said that the occupying forces rounded up six youths and ransacked their families’ houses in the town, wreaking havoc inside.
+Earlier today, the occupying forces rounded up six youths and ransacked their families’ houses in Deir al-Ghusun town, north of Tulkarm, wreaking havoc inside.

 Meanwhile, the gun-toting soldiers detained a man after intercepting his vehicle in the city of Beit Jala, west of Bethlehem.
 The detainee was identified as a resident of Bani Naim town, north of Hebron.